'Be anxious for nothing..." ~Philippians 4:6

 I'm a little tired today.

-It's a happy kind of tired, borne out of doing what I love and appreciating the detail oriented process of individuals who care about the quality of what they produce.
+It's a happy kind of tired, borne out of doing what I love, and appreciating the detail-oriented processes and habits of individuals who care about the quality of what they produce.

 I've been a part of a singing aggregation formed by African-American composer Richard Smallwood, for a little over 15 years now.
 How ironic that it is named "Vision".

-Being a part of what God chose Richard to build is a constant, reassuring reminder that "ordered steps" aren't just poetic words.
+Being a part of what God chose, and gifted Richard to build, is a constant, reassuring reminder that "ordered steps" aren't just poetic words.

 Our lives are connected in the most fascinating ways, and the knowledge of just how intricately our lives weave into the lives of others, makes you just shake your head sometimes--and smile.